-This last point sums up the mindset you should adopt when embarking on your data analyst internship.
 In short, you need to know the principles of data analytics but you won’t be expected to do everything.
 Don’t put too much pressure on yourself, either, or the whole experience will be stressful rather than useful.

 4. What kinds of companies might offer a data analyst internship?

 Medics work in hospitals.
 Politicians work in government.
 Data analysts work, well, everywhere!
 Data analytics is a booming business.
 This can be a double-edged sword when looking for internships.
 It means you’ll find no shortage of them available, which is, of course, good news.
 The challenge is: where to apply?
 Here are some of the categories of companies looking to hire data analytics interns.

 Big tech companies